Introduction

 - Wireless printers – please use a USB cable.

-- Personal wireless routers - per the student handbook and university handbook.
+- Personal wireless routers or access points - per the student handbook and university handbook.

 Devices that can cause interference and affect the level of service their location